Irish Home Rule movement: Home Rule bills

-In 1920 the unionist peer Lord Monteagle of Brandon proposed his own Dominion of Ireland Bill in the House of Lords, at the same time as the Government bill was passing through the house.
+In 1920 the unionist peer Lord Monteagle of Brandon proposed the Dominion of Ireland Bill as a private member's bill in the House of Lords, at the same time as the Government bill was passing through the house.
 This bill would have given a united Ireland extensive home rule over all domestic matters as a dominion within the empire, with foreign affairs and defence remaining the responsibility of the Westminster government.
 Lord Monteagle's bill was defeated at second reading.